The Women’s Health Whisperer

 Women’s health is a passion of mine.
-No matter a woman’s age, the demands on a woman from within her body and her environment, are high.
-The internal dynamic changes going on within her body include hormone fluctuations, nutritional deficiencies, hypoglycemia or insulin resistance, digestion issues, variation in energy, sleep cycles, focusing concerns, and emotional health.
-Women also have external demands as a mother, professional, athlete and wife such as expectations to perform well, look great, give and care for others, be sexual, excel at work, and take care of the home 100% of the time.
+No matter a woman’s age, the demands from within her body, and her environment, are high.
+The internal dynamic changes going on within a woman’s body include hormone fluctuations, nutritional deficiencies, hypoglycemia or insulin resistance, digestion issues, variation in energy, sleep cycles, focusing concerns, and emotional health.
+Women also have external demands as a mother, professional, athlete, and wife.
+These expectations could include performing well, looking great, giving and caring for others, being sexual, excelling at work, and taking care of the home 100% of the time.

-However, the truth is, hormones alone won’t work well if a woman’s foundational health is not taken care of.
-By foundational health I mean: digestion, nutritional status, stabilizing sleep, eliminating toxins, reducing inflammation, balancing blood sugar, getting regular exercise, stress management, and finding passion.
+However, the truth is, hormones alone won’t work well if a woman’s foundational health is not addressed.
+By foundational health I mean: digestion, nutrition, sleep, eliminating toxins, reducing inflammation, balancing blood sugar, exercise, stress management, and finding passion.
 Hormones won’t work alone.
 The fountain of youth is actually your foundational health status.

-The foundation of my approach to women’s health is based upon a clinical hierarchy informed by naturopathic principles:
+My approach to women’s health is based upon a clinical hierarchy informed by the Naturopathic principles:

 - Behavioral support